V4Fire/Client/src/core/component/reflect/README.md

 #### getComponentMods

-Returns a dictionary with modifiers from the specified component.
+Returns a dictionary containing normalized modifiers from the given component.
-This function takes the raw declaration of modifiers, normalizes it, and mixes with the design system modifiers (if there are specified).
+This function takes in the raw modifiers declaration, normalizes them, and merges them with the design system modifiers if specified.

 ```js
 @component()